-Note - When I look at choosing sellers, I try to weight up all 3 of these ratings, though I am sometimes cautious of people who have never had a bad rating, especially after 700+ sales, as it can sometimes suggest they are offering bonuses or additional clicks for good ratings (There is no way of knowing this without buying from them, but worth keeping in mind).
+Note - When I look at choosing sellers, I try to weigh up all 3 of these ratings, though I am sometimes cautious of people who have never had a bad rating, especially after 700+ sales.
+It can sometimes suggest they are offering bonuses or additional clicks for good ratings.

 A brilliant metric, and one that should always be combined with 'good' ratings and 'I got sales' ratings, is the number of repeat buyers, or the total percentage of repeat buyers.

-If a seller has a decent number of repeat buyers, it usually indicates that people are actually happy with the results, they have made sales, the open rates are good and the click rates etc work really well.
+If a seller has a decent number of repeat buyers, it usually indicates that people are actually happy with the results, they have made sales, the open rates are good and the click rates are decent.

 If we take this final metric into analyse, we can now see that Seller A has a slightly higher repeat buyer rating, this means that 23% of the sales are from repeat customers, with people coming back to buy again.

 Taking this into account, I would be more inclined to check out Seller A, just due to the fact there does seem to be more repeat buyers coming back for more.